Apples

 Pollination

 Most apples with the exception of a few self-fertile varieties, cannot set fruit with their own pollen.
 This means that if you only have one tree (or two of the same tree) then you will get flowers but no apples.
-It is vital to have a different apple variety nearby which has an overlapping flowering period.
+It is vital to have a different apple variety nearby (within 10') which has an overlapping flowering period.
 This enables cross-pollinate (movement of different pollen between trees).

 Some of the commonly available apple varieties are listed in the box below, so you can compare and make sure to get two trees with overlapping flowering periods.
 Early season apples can pollinate mid-season apples, mid-season apples can pollinate late-season apples, but late season apples will not pollinate early apples and vice-versa.
-Complete pollination charts are also available in store.

 If you live in an area where apple and crabapple trees are already growing you can rest assured that as long as they are blooming at the same time as your tree the bees will do their job and pollination will occur.
 If you have limited space and aren’t sure if the local trees are going to be enough consider getting a multi-variety tree, where three to four suitable apple types are grafted onto one tree.